 But then they asked her when she looks into a crucifix what does she see?

-And she says these lovely words, “I see the apology of God for all the pain.”
+And she says these lovely words: “I see the apology of God for all the pain.”

 But He had to do this.

-We wouldn’t be human beings at all, so we must suffer the good and the pain together.
+So we must suffer the good and the pain together.

 And then what could God do?

 He couldn’t take it away, so He became one with us.

 He loved us so much that He even took on the experience of death, a death so terrible that we could hardly manage to get through Good Friday and to call it good.